Serpent03/UDS-Protocol/README.md

 `common.h` Holds common definitions and references.

-`/SERVICER` Holds definitions for the main loop functions.
+`/SESSION` Holds definitions for the main loop functions.

+`/SERVICES` Holds definitions for the processing being done on the HAL/application layer from received UDS packets.

 ## Program Flow